 $85,000 to Expand Capacity and Programs for our Boston Writers of Color Group

 In just two years, GrubStreet’s Boston Writers of Color (BWOC) Group has grown organically to support nearly 2,000 members.
-The group is managed by two staff members who work part-time to facilitate the group.
 There is a need for increased staffing for capacity building and increased resources (literary events, networking, writing retreats, submission support, and mentorship).
 In addition to expanding programming, we plan to further bridge the BWOC community to other opportunities at GrubStreet, including increasing opportunities for participation in writing classes and the Muse and the Marketplace Writing Conference.

 $100,000 for Expanded Writing Opportunities and Financial Aid, with increased awards for Black writers